jkuli-net/reverse_tomography/README.md

 Independent Component Analysis volume only un-mixing can fail when the signal has delay.
 The function in fft_reverse_tomography.py does both forward and reverse tomography with delay.
 If given mixed recordings, it un-mixes them.
 If given un-mixed recordings, it pre-mixes them.

+It's an efficient solution for Delay Corrected ICA.
+Working in reverse.